jtmb/cloudflare-ip-checker/readme.md

 ## License

-This project is licensed under the **MIT license**.
+This project is licensed under the **GNU GENERAL PUBLIC LICENSE v3**.
 Feel free to edit and distribute this template as you like.

 See [LICENSE](LICENSE) for more information.